How do you measure business value?

 Increase in innovation

 Faster time to market, not only means getting into the market first, but it means getting feedback quicker too.
-If your product was not received well, then you have lost only a small amount of time and cost to find this out.
+If your product is not received well, then you have lost only a small amount of time and cost to discover this.
 The agile mantra of fail quickly, although it sounds odd, is meant to mean that you reduce feedback cycle time from idea to customer feedback to such an insignificant amount that the overhead in getting it wrong occasionally is small enough to risk crazy innovative ideas that might just become the next big thing.
 This is the premise of the Lean Start-up.